CI/CD policy gates

 Static validation gate

-Static validation checks that your alignment card conforms to the unified schema (ADR-008) without making any API calls.
+Static validation checks that your alignment card conforms to the unified schema without making any API calls.
 This makes it fast, safe to run on every pull request, and suitable for environments without API credentials.Static validation catches structural errors — missing required fields, invalid enum values, malformed glob patterns, and schema version mismatches.
 It does not verify that capability mappings reference real tools or that coverage is adequate.
 Use card evaluation for that.

 - GitHub Actions